pastagang/pastagang/paper/readme.md

 ## Exquisite corpse

 todo
-- shared activity, jamlike, Long Distance, lead into feeling connected + present, which leads into the next section [todo: add reference, "how to see an exquisite corpse"]
+- shared activity, jamlike, Long Distance, lead into feeling connected and present, which leads into the next section [todo: add reference, "how to see an exquisite corpse"]

 # Presence